Xceptance/xlt-documentation/content/en/load-testing/Test Suites/15-advanced-web-test-suite.md

 type: docs

 description: >
   A comprehensive test suite that directly works on the XLT API, demonstrating most common use cases and possibilities.
-The grownup sibling of the Basic Demo Test Suite.
+The grown-up sibling of the Basic Demo Test Suite.
 ---

 ## Introduction